In this article, I’d like to share with you some great ideas on how to build a strong discipline so you can achieve whatever you want a lot faster.

 So we think in order to become successful and disciplined, I have to do and apply whatever they are doing for peak performance.
 Wrong idea.

 Or I need to go after big things, or think big, and you haven’t made a dime online for example.
 That’s what I experienced by myself, and was holding me back for years, and I cut them off from your life, and everything changed positively.

 Here are some few examples:

 - READING: Instead of trying to read 1 book a week, and reading isn’t something that you like to do?
 Take a subject you like, and start reading one or two paragraphs a day consistently for at least 30 days.

-- SAVING: Struggling with saving some money?
-Instead of pusing aside a big chunk of your paycheck, start with 10 bucks a month for the next 3 months.
+- SAVING: Struggling to save some money?
+Instead of pushing aside a big chunk of your paycheck, start with 10 bucks a month for the next 3 months.

 Rule #1: Don’t rely on willpower

-Willpower or motivation it’s not what is going to pull out when you are not feeling it, or you are in a bad mood.
+Willpower or motivation is not what is going to pull out when you are not feeling it, or you are in a bad mood.

 Rule #2: Eliminate any friction